Sadcardation/MLLM-Refusal/README.md

         so that image embeddings can directly be passed to the forward function.

 ### 4. Run the experiments
-To produced images with refusal perturbation on 100 sampled images for VQAv2 dataset on LLaVA-1.5 with three different types of shadow questions, run the following command:
+To produced images with refusal perturbation on 100 sampled images for VQAv2 dataset on LLaVA-1.5 with three different types of shadow questions under default settings, run the following command:
 ```bash
 ./attack.sh
 ```